 Following the example of their British counterparts, many well-to-do Chinese took up riding, and by the end of WW1 the Shanghai Race Club had opened its doors to the local population (motivated in no small way by the large share of revenue that they offered).

 However, even then Chinese were only offered honorary, rather than formal membership.

 Racing fans, including Chinese, watch from the grandstand.
 Image via Shanghai Race Club

-The Race Club’s long history of discrimination, as well as its use for colonialist political events and displays of military power, along with the moral implications of its function as a center for gambling, meant for many it came to epitomize the evils of imperialism once the People's Republic of China was founded..
+The Race Club’s long history of discrimination, as well as its use for colonialist political events and displays of military power, along with the moral implications of its function as a center for gambling, meant that, once the People's Republic of China was founded, for many it came to epitomize the evils of imperialism.

 And so it was that on August 27, 1951 the military control commission of Shanghai declared the area was to be transformed into People’s Square, People’s Avenue and People’s Park.